 It was more than half a century ago when the Boeing 747 made its first flight and eventually changed air travel forever.
 For decades, it ruled the skies as the biggest commercial jet, flying millions of passengers all across the world.
-With four powerful jet engines and the capacity to accommodate up to 600 flyers, the 747 had no equals till the arrival of the Airbus A380.
+With four powerful jet engines and the capacity to accommodate up to 600 flyers, the 747 had no equals until the arrival of the Airbus A380 in the early 2000’s.
 While the Queen of the Skies has now gone out of production and most airline companies have retired their fleet in favor of newer, more efficient jets, the charm of the jumbo jet has not faded.
 In fact, the aircraft is so majestic that only the richest of the rich have dared to convert the workhorse into flying superyachts, custom-built to offer the absolute best.
 While some miserably failed in this audacious attempt, the aviation industry was treated with a few flying marvels.
 Case in point, this jaw-dropping aircraft which is touted to be the world’s first V-VIP Boeing 747-8 takes private jet opulence to a whole new level.

 The V-VIP conversion of the 747 was done by American company Greenpoint Technologies, a premier VIP completions center for Boeing Business Jets (BBJ).
 The Washington-based company is a premier Boeing Business Jet (BBJ) Completion Center, which is known for creating superior aircraft products and VIP completions exclusively for Boeing aircraft.
 It made history by becoming the world’s first completion center to redeliver a V-VIP 747-8 with a completely bespoke interior.
 The identity of the customer has been kept confidential.
 Even the exterior of the jet has not been revealed by the company to maintain absolute secrecy around the world’s first V-VIP 747-8.